mynksnh/ArchKatas2022/ADRs/ADR07.md

 ## Consequences
 Postive:
-+ Removes the need to develop and maintain an additional service and subscribe to a third part notification provider
++ Removes the need to develop and maintain an additional service and subscribe to a third part notification
 Negative:
 + Background services on mobile devices may affect performance, battery life